Vázquez, Arroyo HR, last-place Bosox beat 1st-place Rays 6-3

 Red Sox: RHP Tanner Houck will make his major league debut Tuesday night at Miami.
 He was taken by Boston in the first round of the 2017 draft.

-Rays: LHP Ryan Yarbrough (0-3) will go against Washington RHP Anibal Sánchez (2-4) Tuesday night.
+Rays: RHP John Curtiss (3-0) will go against Washington RHP Anibal Sánchez (2-4) Tuesday night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports